 Cornucopoia's comfort food isn't limited to pot pies, mac 'n cheese and burgers.
 They also dish up a delicious vegetarian chili topped with grated cheeses, sour cream, green onions and onion rings.

 The Glenwood's tomato cheese soup is a show stopper and has been a dining draw for decades.
 Enjoy its straightforward tomato base with plenty of herbs and cheese perfectly stirred in.
 Pair a warm bowl of soup with a heaping basket of their tasty French fries and/or their "Alder Street Special" sandwich packed with turkey, bacon, cheddar and Swiss cheese.
-Pick up from their two locations, one in South Eugene (now with a drive thru window!) and one near the University of Oregon campus.

 The Fisherman's Market